- The size chart is intended as a guide, as many factors influence the fit of the boots.

 - Now you can measure the length of the hoof.

-- If your horse steps on his front heels with his hind legs during fast speed gallop, we have learned over the years of using and selling many brand of boots that any boot can fall off.
-FlexHorse boots, when properly fitted, are very sleek so usually they do not fall off in a situation like this.
-However, when we are talking about the movement of the horse with all the power and force, you just cant be sure.
-If you think that this is a problem with FlexHorse boots, or your horse is spookey in trails and jumps around and steps on his feet, please consider to use bell boots on FlexHorse boots.
-It is perfectly normal to cover the legs from hit of the iron shoe, why not cover the boots from the hit of the leg?
+- We have learned over years of using and selling many brands of boots, that any boot can fall off during a fast speed gallop if the horse steps on his front heels with his hind legs.
+FlexHorse boots, when properly fitted, are very sleek so usually, they do not fall off in a situation like this.
+However, as we are talking about the heavy and powerful animal, we just cannot be sure.
+If your horse has this problem with FlexHorse boots, or your horse is nervous in trails and jumps around and steps on his feet, please consider using bell boots on FlexHorse boots.
+It is perfectly normal to cover the legs from a hit of the iron shoe, why not cover the boots from the hit of the leg?